 Let’s say you’re on the fence about this.
 Is it for you or isn’t it?
 You think you want to move abroad but something- some gnawing thought- is holding you back.
 Maybe you’re worried to leave your family, are scared by living in a foreign language or have a good, stable job you’re not sure you want to abandon.

-Keep reading to find out how you can schedule a 1:1 video call with me.
+Keep reading to find out how you can schedule a 1:1 video call with me and get all your biggest questions answered.

 I get it.
 I’ve been there before.